 Meta keywords, also known as meta tags, are snippets of text embedded within the HTML code of a webpage.
 These keywords are not visible to users when they visit the page, but they are used by search engines to index and categorise the content.
 In the early days of SEO, meta keywords played a crucial role in determining search rankings.
 However, as search engine algorithms became more sophisticated, the emphasis on meta keywords has declined.

-Are Meta Keywords Still Relevant in 2024?
+Are Meta Keywords Still Relevant ?

 Evolution of Search Algorithms: Search engines have developed sophisticated algorithms that prioritise content quality, user experience, and relevance over simplistic keyword tracking.
 Algorithms now analyse a variety of signals, such as user engagement, content structure, and semantic relevance, to determine rankings.